 A: Our complete and balanced diet pet food products meet AAFCO Dog Food Nutritional requirements.
 This is verified through review of the diet recipe and product by the animal nutritionist and testing of the food product for those required nutrients.
 We continue to verify that our diets meet the nutritional adequacy expected at a prescribed frequency.
 We do not feel that feeding trials are the best, or the most scientific way to ensure that our products are complete and balanced.
 To be considered a “complete and balanced diet,” pet food must either meet one of the Dog or Cat Food Nutrient Profiles established by AAFCO or pass a feeding trial using AAFCO procedures.
 We do the former.
 Our products proudly meet appropriate AAFCO requirements based on the nutrient profile (formulation).
 We feel that this is the most precise and consistent way to provide pets with the premium nutrition they deserve.
 In addition, WSAVA also states in their recommendations that, “While feeding trials help to test for the food’s nutritional adequacy, the use of feeding trials does not guarantee that the food provides adequate nutrition under all conditions.”

 Q: Where are your foods produced and manufactured?

-A: Our raw food products are manufactured in our facility in Oak Creek, Wisconsin.
-Our kibble products are manufactured in Oak Creek, Wisconsin and at our co-manufacturer in Oklahoma.
-Our wet food products are made in a human-grade facility in Wisconsin.
+A: Our raw food products and baked kibble products are manufactured in our own facility in Oak Creek, Wisconsin.
+Our Stella’s Essentials and cat kibble products are manufactured at our co-manufacturers in Utah and Nebraska.
+Our wet food products for cats and dogs are made in a human-grade facility in Wisconsin.